UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: Illustrative application: NXK-compatible commit--reveal randomness beacons

-Many practical protocols (e.g., lotteries, leader election, and randomness beacons \cite{Cleve[86],Blum[83],Randao[19]}) require a commit--reveal discipline and/or VSS/VDF to prevent adaptive choice/grinding: if parties were to publish their contribution $M_i := m_i \G$ immediately, then a last-moving adversary can sample many candidate scalars $m_i$ after seeing the honest $M_j$'s and select one that biases a downstream predicate of the beacon (e.g., a target prefix), where the beacon is defined as $\pounds := \sum_i M_i$ (and typically $\rho := H(\mathsf{beacon},\langle \sid, \pounds\rangle)$).
+Many practical protocols--- such as lotteries, leader election, and randomness beacons \cite{Cleve[86],Blum[83],Randao[19]}---require a commit--reveal discipline and/or VSS/VDF to prevent adaptive choice/grinding: if parties were to publish their contribution $M_i := m_i \G$ immediately, then a last-moving adversary can sample many candidate scalars $m_i$ after seeing the honest $M_j$'s and select one that biases a downstream predicate of the beacon (e.g., a target prefix), where the beacon is defined as $\pounds := \sum_i M_i$ (and typically $\rho := H(\mathsf{beacon},\langle \sid, \pounds\rangle)$).
 In a classical commit--reveal design one would commit to $m_i$ and later open by revealing $m_i$, but in the NXK setting the scalar is non-exportable.
-USV provides an NXK-friendly alternative in which the opening is to the induced group element rather than to the scalar.
+USV provides an alternative compatible under the NXK model in which the opening is to the induced group element rather than to the scalar.
 Concretely, each party samples $m_i \leftarrowdollar \Zp$ inside its KeyBox and computes a USV certificate $(C_i,\zeta_i) \gets \textsf{Cert}(\pp,m_i)$. \begin{itemize} \itemsep{0.25em} \item Commit: broadcast only $C_i$ (keep $\zeta_i$ private). \item Reveal: broadcast $\zeta_i$.
 Anyone checks $\Vcert(\pp,C_i,\zeta_i)=1$ and derives the canonical public contribution

 \item Output: set $\pounds := \sum_i M_i$ and $\rho := H(\mathsf{beacon},\langle \sid, \pounds\rangle)$. \end{itemize} Hence, each $M_i$ is a deterministic function of the public transcript via $(C_i,\zeta_i)$, so a verifier (and, in UC, the simulator/extractor) can compute the exact statement points used by the protocol in straight-line without ever extracting or exporting $m_i$.
-At the same time, withholding $\zeta_i$ until the reveal phase restores the usual commit--reveal discipline (the adversary cannot choose $m_i$ as a function of others' revealed contributions), while remaining fully compatible with non-exportable scalars.
+At the same time, withholding $\zeta_i$ until the reveal phase restores the usual commit--reveal discipline, since the adversary cannot choose $m_i$ as a function of others' revealed contributions, while remaining fully compatible with non-exportable scalars.